 - You can either boil the rice in water or use a rice cooker.
 Drain the rice and rinse with hot water.

 - Break eggs and add salt and pepper to taste.

-- Heat the grill plate to very high temperatures before the cooking begins.
-Depending on the heat source you will be using, remember to high heat.
+- Heat the grill plate to very high temperatures before you start cooking.
+Depending on the heat source you will be using, remember to use high heat.

-- Drizzle with some carrots, fry onions and oil then spread them evenly around the pan.
+- Sprinkle the carrots, fry the onions and add the oil on the surface of the grill, then spread them evenly around the pan.

-- Add the rice on top of the cooking vegetables then mix the vegetables and rice evenly.
+- Now the rice has been boiled, add the rice on top of the cooking vegetables then mix the vegetables and rice evenly.
 Maintain high or medium high heat.

 - Serve while still hot.
-You can use a wok or pan rather than a microwave when heating leftovers.
+You can use a wok or pan rather than a microwave when re-heating leftovers.